Edinburgh: New Town Church

-St Andrew's and St George's West Church serves Edinburgh's New Town, in Scotland.
-It is a congregation of the Church of Scotland.
+Edinburgh: The New Town Church of Scotland serves Edinburgh's New Town, in Scotland.
+It is a congregation of the Church of Scotland, formed on 1 February 2024 by the union of St Andrew's & St George's West and Greenside Church.

 The parish today constitutes the whole of the First New Town of Edinburgh and a small part of the early-19th-century Second New Town of Edinburgh.
-The church building was completed in 1784, and is now protected as a category A listed building.
+The George Street building (formerly St Andrew's Church) was completed in 1784, and is now protected as a category A listed building.

 Buildings

 Two churches, St Andrew's and St George's, were planned as principal elements in the New Town of Edinburgh.
 James Craig's plan of 1767 for the First New Town laid out a grid pattern of streets reflecting classical order and rationalism.
 It was the age of the Scottish Enlightenment, and Edinburgh was becoming internationally renowned as the centre of new philosophy and thought.
 The two churches were intended to be built on Charlotte Square (originally to be named St George Square), at the west end of George Street, and St Andrew Square at the east end.
 However, Sir Lawrence Dundas, a wealthy businessman, preferred the eastern site for his home and bought the ground before Craig's plan could be implemented.
 St Andrew's Church had to be built part-way along George Street, and its place was taken by Dundas House, designed by Sir William Chambers.